 One possible cause of a pulley turning at an incorrect speed is worn-out bearings in the pulley.
 Another possibility is something blocking its free rotation – this could be as minor as debris or something more serious like a seized bearing.

 4. Bad battery

-Another way to extend the life of a battery is to avoid deep discharge cycles.
-Deep discharge cycles occur when a battery is completely drained of power before being recharged.
-This can happen if a car is left unused for long periods of time, or if the headlights are left on overnight.
-Deep discharge cycles put a lot of strain on the battery and can shorten its lifespan.
+Another way to extend the life of a battery is by avoiding deep discharge cycles.
+Deep discharge occurs when all power from a battery has been completely drained before recharging – this can happen if your car is left unused for prolonged periods, or its headlights remain on overnight.

 5. Dirty air filter

 Vehicle air filters are essential in protecting the engine from airborne pollutants that can harm its components.
 With time, these particles may accumulate and lead to costly damage of engine components.

 A dirty car air filter can lead to a variety of issues, one of which is vibrations when idle.
 Clogged filters prevent enough airflow into your engine, resulting in lean running conditions and other symptoms like vibrations.